 It can make the trust between you and your dog difficult if your dog is afraid of you for any reason.
-A fearful dog can react cowardly or aggressively and neither are acceptable behavior for a dog, especially not towards their owner!
+A fearful dog can react cowardly or aggressively and neither are a good behavior for a dog, especially not towards their owner!

 Why is My Dog Afraid of Me?

-Some of the ‘puppy-mill’ dogs from pet stores might not be treated with the same love and affection as those raised by breeders.
-Some of the them may have very poor human interaction at the start of their life.
-This can lead to deep-rooted trust issues.
+The same can be true of puppy-mill dogs like those from pet stores.
+These dogs are not treated with the same love and care in puppyhood as those raised by breeders.
+Most of them only have very poor human interactions to learn from at first, which can lead to deep-rooted trust issues.

-Hitting your dog is never a good idea.
-Or if you scream and yell when your dog does something wrong.
-This can easily make your dog a little less trusting of you.
+Another possibility is if you have ever used negative training methods (hitting your dog is never a good idea!) – Or if you scream and yell when your dog does something wrong.
+This could easily make your dog a little less trusting of you.

 If you are having issues with your dog being fearful and aggressive then you may wish to speak to a veterinarian behaviorist.
 They will advise you on the best way to gain trust with an aggressive dog – this can be dangerous if done by yourself!

-Here are some techniques – though they are simple, they may be all you need to gain your dog’s trust.
+These are only three of many techniques around, though they are the simplest and in most cases this will be all you need to gain your dog’s trust.

-Make sure you are considering your dog’s health and know when to cut out treats.
-Dogs can quickly become obese if fed too many treats, so plan accordingly, coordinating meals with the number of treats fed.
+However, you should make sure you are considering your dog’s health and know when to cut out the treats.
+Dogs can quickly become obese if fed too many treats, so plan accordingly, coordinating meals with the number of treats fed!